WAND (TV): WAND: LIN ownership

 On March 26, 1978, WAND's tower was brought down by a massive ice storm, narrowly missing a house.
 All but 100 ft of the tower fell down under the weight of massive sheets of ice.
 The lost tower was worth $1.5 million.
-To restore service, WAND began to prepare its original transmitter facility to be reactivated.
+To restore service, WAND prepared to reactivate its original tower behind its studios, which had been retained as a backup.
 A temporary antenna allowed the station to get back on the air on April 3.
-This did not reach the Champaign–Urbana area, so WAND temporarily relocated its translator at Danville to Champaign, meaning the former city would have to go without ABC programs for months while the Argenta tower was rebuilt.
+However, the shorter and less powerful transmitter did not reach the Champaign–Urbana area, so WAND temporarily relocated its translator at Danville to Champaign, meaning the former city would have to go without ABC programs for months while the Argenta tower was rebuilt.
 The tower was rebuilt at 1314 ft and activated in June 1979; the station increased its power to the UHF maximum of five million watts.

 Block ownership; affiliation switch to NBC

-LIN wholly owned WAND until March 2000 when it sold 67 percent of the station to current owner Block Communications in exchange for 100 percent of WLFI-TV in Lafayette, Indiana.
+LIN wholly owned WAND until March 2000, when it sold 67 percent of the station to Block Communications in exchange for 100 percent of WLFI-TV in Lafayette, Indiana.
 However, LIN continued to own a third of WAND and operate the station as part of the deal and did not sell the remaining stake to Block until November 2007.
 The continued LIN connection would have a material impact.
 In 2004, NBC and LIN negotiated a new affiliation agreement that included clauses for switching two LIN-operated ABC affiliates to NBC: WAND and WDTN in Dayton, Ohio.
 At the time, NBC had higher ratings.
 As a result, on September 5, 2005, WAND became an NBC affiliate, with WICS/WICD switching to ABC.

+On August 1, 2025, Gray Media announced it would acquire all of Block's broadcast television stations, including WAND, for $80 million.